PipedreamHQ/pipedream/docs/docs/code/nodejs/using-data-stores/README.md

 ## Data store limitations

-Pipedream Data Stores are currently in Preview and are subject to change.
+Data stores are in beta.
+There may be changes to this feature while we prepare it for a full release.

 Data Stores are only currently available in Node.js code steps.
 They are not yet available in other languages like [Python](/code/python/), [Bash](/code/bash/) or [Go](/code/go/).